 Program termination procedures vary by sponsor.
-The Principal Investigator should review award documentation for termination procedures and work with the Department of Administration and Finance and Office of Sponsored Programs to effect the termination of the award in compliance with sponsor regulations.
-The Office of Sponsored Programs sends Principal Investigators notices prior to the end of the performance period to remind them of the impending termination of the award.
+The Principal Investigator should review award documentation for termination procedures and work with the Business Office and Office of Sponsored Programs to effect the termination of the award in compliance with sponsor regulations.
+The Office of Sponsored Programs sends Principal

+Investigators notices prior to the end of the performance period to remind them of the impending termination of the award.